 The Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodations to help employees with disabilities perform their jobs.
 Not every employee is entitled to an accommodation, however.
 And, not every accommodation is considered reasonable under the ADA.
 An employer need not provide an accommodation that would create an undue burden on the company.

 Reasonable accommodations take many forms, from enlarging bathrooms stalls to accommodate a wheelchair to providing TDD equipment to allow a person with impaired hearing to communicate by phone.
-Time off work may also be a reasonable accommodation.
-However, the ADA doesn’t require employers to give unlimited leave to someone with a disability.
+Time off work or a remote working option may also be a reasonable accommodation.
+However, the ADA doesn't require employers to give unlimited leave to someone with a disability.

 Employers are required to make reasonable accommodations to allow employees with disabilities to do their jobs.
 Only qualified employees with disabilities are entitled to accommodation.
 An employee is qualified if:

 A reasonable accommodation is assistance (technological or otherwise) or a change to the workplace or job that allows the employee to perform its essential functions.
 Examples include:

 Once an employee requests an accommodation, the employer and the employee must talk and work together to see whether a reasonable accommodation is possible.

 The employer doesn't have to grant the particular accommodation an employee requests, as long as the employer works with the employee to find an effective accommodation.
 For example, if an employee requests a very expensive accommodation, the employer may provide a less costly solution, as long as it allows the employee to perform the job.